Is Gluten Free a Wise Choice?

 “Researchers have found that there are flora related to the metabolism of gliadin in the human intestine (such as the genera Lactobacillus, Streptococcus, Staphylococcus, Clostridium, Bifidobacterium).
 These microorganisms not only exist in the large intestine, but also in the small intestine to metabolize gluten.”
 [3,4']

-What that means… for individuals with a well functioning Gut Microbiome, that have a diverse range of beneficial gut flora, it can be broken down.
+What that means… for individuals with a well functioning Gut Microbiome, that have a diverse range of beneficial gut flora, it can be broken down with relative ease.

-However, for individuals with an altered immune response to the breakdown of these two proteins, Celiac/Coeliac disease (a serious autoimmune disorder in genetically predisposed people where the ingestion of gluten leads to damage in the small intestine) can develop (1-3% of the population).
+However, for individuals with an altered immune response and inflammatory conditions… it can lead to Celiac/Coeliac disease (a serious autoimmune disorder in genetically predisposed people where the ingestion of gluten leads to damage in the small intestine).
+This currently affects 1-3% of the population.

 Many people think…